 - Reduces stress

 A big chunk of stress at work results from concerns around communication.
 Did my boss appreciate me speaking up?
 Did my teammates understand what I said?
 Should I share this information with another department?
 A culture of open communication gives a sense of security to the team and reduces stress.
+This is especially true for marketing teams and sales teams since communication is a cornerstone to effective acquisition.

 - Helps bridge cultural differences